 No scenic designations apply to the Stranraer Basin although the Inventory listed designed landscape of Castle Kennedy is located within this character area.
-The score for landscape values is accordingly judged to be Medium-low for the large, medium and small-medium typologies, and Low for small typologies.
+The score for landscape values is accordingly judged to be Medium-low for the large, medium and small-medium typologies.